The Box collections

 The decorative art collection contains ceramics, glass, furniture, costume and textiles, silver and contemporary craft.

 The arts and cultural sector in the region is very important to us.
-Find out how we work with partners to tell Plymouth's story.
+Find out how we work with partners to develop Plymouth's artists and international reach.

 A commission by Keith Harrison for New Expressions 3